 Aside from too much alcohol in the system, consuming large amounts of alcohol in a short period of time can also depress a person’s breathing, gag reflex, body temperature, and heart rate.
 This can lead to someone asphyxiating on their own vomit or the poisoning of the respiratory center of the brain, both of which can cause coma and death.

 Who is Affected?

-Alcohol overdose is common among binge drinkers as they drink larger amounts of alcohol in a short period of time compared to social drinkers.
+Alcohol poisoning is common among binge drinkers, as they consume high amounts of alcohol in a short period of time compared to social drinkers.
 It is estimated that 2.6 million binge drinkers in America are between the 12 and 17 years of age, therefore your teenage child or friend or college roommate could be the life you save.

-Alcoholics are the most likely to succumb to alcohol overdose and there is an estimated 50,000 cases of alcohol overdose each year.
+Alcoholics are the most likely to succumb to alcohol abuse, and there are an estimated 50,000 cases of alcohol overdose each year.
 However, there are an estimated 900 new cases of alcohol poisoning in the U.S. each week and most of those are accounted for by college students.

 What to Look Out For

 If severe enough, alcohol poisoning that doesn't lead to death or is left untreated can leave the victim irreversibly impaired with lifelong brain damage.
 It's not worth ignoring or worrying if your friend might be mad when it may be a matter of life or death.
 Understand that alcohol is in fact a drug and a powerful one that can kill you or a friend, so never hesitate to take action.

 Here are some of the signs and symptoms of alcohol poisoning:

 - Unconsciousness and cannot be awakened